upperlinecode/CS-and-the-City-Curriculum/html/basic-html.md

 ###### Optional Activity: Real-World Nesting Analogy

 Here's a list of things, mostly in NYC.
 Your challenge, on whiteboards, is to come up with some visual representation of this information.
-Most importantly, I want to be able to understand what is inside of what.
+Most importantly, I want to be able to understand **what is contained inside of what**.
 * USA
 * New York
 * Tennessee (or wherever)